Skip to content

 sudo dpkg-reconfigure dump1090-mutability

-When the setup script is complete it will reboot the RPI.
+When the install-skies-adsb.sh script finishes it will reboot the RPI.
 When the RPI boots up again ssh into the RPI and verify that the flask and websocket proxy are listening on ports 5000 and 30006 respectively.

 ssh [email protected]